 The mosque and many other architectural achievements of the Muslims in Cairo can be done during one of Egypt Luxury tours that allows you to stay at the most outstanding hotels and Nile cruises or if you are traveling with a small amount of money and would like to save your time and expenses you can check our wide variety of Egypt cheap budget tours packages, if you have been on an accident and suffer from a physical injury don't ever worry because our professional operators customized a collection of Egypt wheelchair accessible tours packages that use all the accessible vehicles and different facilities for disabled people which is one of the main categories of our Egypt classic tours.

-The Mosque of Sultan Hassan is founded by the famous Mamluk Sultan Hassan, son of the great Mamluk Sultan Al-Nasser Mohamed Ibn Qalawoun.
-He ruled two interrupted reigns, the first time in 1347, when he was 13 years old, to be dethroned by the other Mamluk princes and generals.
-The second time was in 1356A.D, and before he had time to put an end to the power of the princes and high officials, they made a revolution against him.
+The famous Mamluk Sultan Hassan who founded our mosque is the son of the great Mamluk Sultan Al-Nasser Mohamed Ibn Qalawoun.
+He ruled two interrupted reigns, the first time in 1347.
+When he was 13 years old, he was overthrown by the other Mamluk princes and generals.
+The second time was in 1356 A.D., and before he had time to put an end to the power of the princes and high officials, they made a revolution against him.
 It said that he escaped from the Citadel of Salah Eldin but he was found and imprisoned, never to be seen again.
-Most probably he was murdered 16 years after his ascension to the throne.
+Maybe he was killed 16 years after his elevation to the throne.
 He left 10 sons and 6 daughters behind.